TestL-ab/TestL-ab.github.io/src/pages/docs/ab-testing-overview.md

+---
+title: A/B Testing Overview
+description: An overview of A/B testing and use cases, and implementation options.
+---

 ## Small changes can have a big impact

 In established applications, even the smallest changes can have a significant impact that may not be predictable or obvious to the development team.
 In some cases, it’s best left to the end user to truly decide which modifications to make to the application.
 Presenting an application change to a “test” audience of users and observing their behavior can add empirical data to the process of making improvements to increase conversion rates or alter desired user behavior.